tobiasrausch/wally/README.md

 `wally matches -r <contig_name> -g <genome> <input.bam>`

+## Subcommand `dotplot`: Pairwise sequence dotplots (work-in-progress)

+All pairwise dotplots of a FASTA file can be generated using

+`wally dotplot sequences.fa`

+You can also extract reads directly from the BAM file.

+`wally dotplot -R reads -g hg38.fa input.bam`

 ## Citation

 Wally is currently unpublished but has been applied in this study: